top of page

 What is your advice in seeking out a tattoo apprenticeship?

 First, love making art, and love making a lot of it.
 Second, look for an artist or shop with art styles that you jive with.
 If you wouldn't get that artist's work on you, don't ask that artist for an apprenticeship.
 Know that in Alberta, the tattoo industry is currently unregulated so every shop and artist is going to have something different to say about apprenticeships and most of them will say they are right.
 It's nice that everyone has an opinion on what the correct methods are, but honestly, if you manage to find an environment conducive to learning and treats you like a human being and not a servant, you're on the right track.
-And do not be afraid to reach out to other artists for tips and advice; no one person has all the answers or maybe they will word things in a way that clicks.
+And do not be afraid to reach out to other artists for tips and advice; no one person has all the answers or maybe they will word things for you in a way that clicks.
 The industry has a lot of brilliant artists who are more than happy to cheer you on in your learning journey.
 Lots won't give you the time of day but that could be because we're flaky or too busy so don't take it personally.
 If anyone is harsh or rude, just move on.
 There are plenty of us nice folk out there;)

-© 2025 by robyn leah. created with Wix.com
+© 2026 by robyn leah. created with Wix.com

 bottom of page